-THE BODY SECTOR
+THE BODY SECTOR 2nd floor

-This sector invites you to reflect on two fundamental questions: How do I perceive what I eat?
-Why do I eat?
+This sector invites you to reflect on two fundamental questions: How do I perceive what I eat?Why do I eat?

-To answer these questions, the first section looks at how the brain perceives our food, in particular through our five senses.
+To answer these questions, the first section looks at how our brains perceive our food, in particular through our five senses.
 You are also invited to discover the results of recent research in the field of sensory science.
 The second part focuses on how digestion works, the role of calories and the hormonal mechanisms which govern our relationship with food.